Disclosures

 man using calculator while checking investments on laptop

-While most personal loan lenders specifically prohibit the use of loan funds for investing, there are a few that allow it.
+While most personal loan lenders specifically prohibit the use of loan funds for investing, there are some lenders that allow it.
 You can borrow funds, invest them, pay off the loan with the proceeds of your investment and potentially make a profit.

-But while it might seem like a good idea to borrow money so you can invest more, there are some massive risks that can actually cause you to lose money.
+But while it might seem like a good idea to borrow money to invest, there are some massive risks that can actually cause you to lose money.

 Key insights

-When does it make sense to invest a personal loan?
+When can it make sense to invest a personal loan?

 Investing a personal loan might be a good idea if you believe that you can earn a greater return on a low-risk investment than the interest rate on your loan.
 For example, if you can get a personal loan with a fixed 5% annual percentage rate (APR), and can invest the funds to get an 8% return with little risk, then you can earn a 3% profit per year.

-John Grace, a financial advisor and founder of Investor's Advantage Corporation, says there are a few circumstances when it could make sense to use a personal loan to invest.
+John Grace, a financial advisor and founder of Investor's Advantage Corp., said there are a few circumstances when it could make sense to use a personal loan to invest.

-“Investing a personal loan can make sense in certain scenarios,” said Grace.
+“Investing a personal loan can make sense in certain scenarios,” Grace said.
 “For instance, if you secure a low-interest personal loan and plan to invest in a high-return opportunity, the potential gains could outweigh the loan interest.”

 Here are a few circumstances when it might make sense to invest a personal loan: